Rumantsch Grischun and Education

 The Three Leagues (the God’s House (der Gotteshausbund), the Ten Jurisdictions (der Zehn Gerichtebund) and the Grey League, (der Graue or Obere Bund) separated from the feudal aristocratic system.
 They became autonomous communes and regions.

-The Three States joined in a Confederation of the Free State of the Three Leagues (Der Freistaat der Drei Bünde) at the end of the fourteenth and the beginning of the fifteenth centuries (1524).
+The Three States joined in the Free State of the Three Leagues (Der Freistaat der Drei Bünde) at the end of the fourteenth and the beginning of the fifteenth centuries (1524).

-Romansh (i.c. its five dialects Surselvisch, Sutselvisch, Surmeirisch, Putèr and Vallader) was at that time still the dominant language.
+Romansh (i.c. its five dialects Surselvisch, Sutselvisch, Surmeirisch, Putèr and Vallader) was still the dominant language.

 However, the German language became more and more important, partly due to the immigration of German speakers c.q. the Walser.